 More fish and income from sustainable fisheries and aquaculture

-Fewer fish from illegal, unreported and unregulated (IUU) fishing: The proportion of fish products from IUU fishing is to be reduced by implementing sustainable management plans, introducing registration and licensing systems for fisherfolk and their boats, and by strengthening controls.
+‘Less fish from IUU fishing’: IUU fishing is to be curbed by introducing registration and licensing systems for fishers and their boats and by conducting inspections.